 The difference with Twitter and other social networks?
 There is no central Mastodon website: you sign up with a provider that will host the account.
 A bit like you can send an email with Gmail, or Virgilio, or other services.
 Anyone can become a supplier, because the platform is free and open source.
 It does not host advertising, respects privacy and allows people and communities to self-govern and regulate themselves.

 If you are not comfortable with a Mastodon server, you can move to another server (and you can bring all your followers).

 Why did buying Twitter immediately make you think of Mastodon?

 The history of this platform is emblematic.
 It all started in 2016, a turning point for social networks: LinkedIn had just been acquired by Microsoft and Twitter was in a serious crisis.
 The rumors about the possible purchase by IBM, Snapchat, Google, were racing.
 One of Twitter's loyal users was Eugene Rochko, The creator of Mastodon then 23: worried that his favorite social network might "fall into bad hands" began to examine the decentralized space of social media.

 Mastodon was born of that exploration.
 And today, curiously, Rochko's fears have come true: a billionaire has bought Twitter and everyone is looking at his platform as a possible alternative.

 What do you do now?

-The sudden and unexpected success is straining the project's resources, given its non-profit nature of German society.
+The sudden and unexpected success is putting strain on the project's resources, given its non-profit nature of German society.
 Mastodon's public servers (Mastodon.social and Mastodon.online) are literally stormed.
-Of course, there are already 2.400 different servers hosting the platform in the world, some also in Italy (we'll talk about it at the end of the article), but these two 'main' servers can serve as a safe haven for those who don't know which one else to sign up to.
+Of course, there are already 2.400 different servers hosting the platform in the world, some also in Italy (we talk about it at the end of the article), but these two 'main' servers can serve as a safe haven for those who don't know which one else to sign up to.